 It may be that I’m being slightly unfair.
 Certainly some game DLC is well thought-out, fairly priced, and really brings something new to the core experience (I’m looking at you, Far Cry: Blood Dragon).
 Let’s be honest though, most of the time it’s not that.
 It’s a twisted attempt by publishers to bend captive, fan-blind players over a barrel in order to rinse them of everything they’re worth before throwing the rotting corpse of their once-favourite franchise out the window of a moving car, once it’s no longer “viable.”
 Or an incentive to stop people buying used games.

-Either way, there’s times when it’s not so great.
-Here’s a countdown of the seven worst offenders.
+Either way, here’s a countdown of the seven worst offenders.
 Of DLC so unscrupulous that had it taken a human form, it could be cast as a Bond villain.

 Click on and see if you don’t agree.